Junpengalaitp/Algorithm-Data-Structure/markdown/prefix sum.md

 * check prefix sum - k for every number, if the result in counter map, add map value count.
 * increment prefix sum value in counter map by 1

+### LC 795.
+Number of Subarrays with Bounded Maximum
+* do two sub arrays sum not greater than target, which are left - 1 and right bound
+* the result is prefixSum(right) - prefixSum(left - 1)
 ### LC 848.
 Shifting Letters
 * convert the shifts array to reverted prefix sum array
 * in the conversion, mod the number by 26
 * convert the string by the prefix sum array

 ### LC 1248.
 Count Number of Nice Subarrays
 * prefix sum: number of odd numbers up to current num
 * use a map to put prefix sum for every number, and init value 0 -> 1